ARS-SWRC/rhem_batch_csip/README.md

 # Installation and running script

+**NOTE:** If you are planning on doing large batch runs (greater than 2,0000) please let us know.
+You can email gerardo.armendariz@ars.usda.gov

  1) Install Python 3 in your system

  2) Install the required Python packages by running the pip installer using the